V1rgul/node-gnuplot/README.md

 #### color
 *shorthand for `style:"linecolor rgbcolor <color>"`*
-color of the data serie
+Color of the data serie
 by name : execute `gnuplot -e "show colornames"` to view all possible values
 by value : `#RRGGBB`, `#AARRGGBB`

 #### data
-data Array with structure
+Data Array with structure
 ``` js
 [[x0,y0],[x1,y1],[x2,y2], ...]
 ```